 Cons

 It has a lovely, mild scent and lathers and cleans very well.
-It also rinses off easily.
-The scent doesn’t last too long, but I like that.
+It also rinses off easily and is excellent for itchy dogs with sensitive skin.
+The scent doesn’t last too long either, but I like that.
 Dogs should really smell of dogs, within reason…

 Sussex Savonnerie Organic Dog Soap